apache/apisix-docker/README.md

 This image is based on the popular Alpine Linux project.
 Since Alpine Linux is much smaller than most distribution Linux images (~5MB), you can build smaller images with it.

-This variant is useful when final image size being as small as possible is your primary concern.
-The main caveat to note is that it does use musl libc instead of glibc and friends, so software will often run into issues depending on the depth of their libc requirements/assumptions.
-See this Hacker News comment thread for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.
+This variant is useful when storage compatibility is your primary concern.
+The main caveat to note is that it does use `musl libc` instead of `glibc` and friends, so software will often run into issues depending on the depth of their `libc requirements/assumptions`.
+See this [Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some advantages and disadvantages comparisons of using Alpine-based images.

-To minimize image size, it's uncommon for additional related tools (such as git or bash) to be included in Alpine-based images.
-Using this image as a base, add the things you need in your own Dockerfile (see the alpine image description for examples of how to install packages if you are unfamiliar).
+To minimize the image size, additional tools, such as git and bash, are not included in Alpine-based images.
+Using this image as a base, add the things you need in your own Dockerfile (see the [alpine image description](https://hub.docker.com/_/alpine/)).

 `apisix:<version>-centos`